 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
 Unless the card says otherwise, you don't get the Treasures, either.
-If the last monster is removed from a combat, it ends instantly.

 Some monster cards have special powers that affect combat - a bonus against a particular Class, for instance.
 Be sure to check these!